-The Advantage Preservation team will work with the State Agency to customize a plan that will work in conjunction with current budget restraints and as a compliment to their current operations.
+The Advantage Archives team will work with any agency or department to customize a plan that will work in conjunction with current budget restraints and as a compliment to their current operations.
 Our goal is to partner closely with these institutions to continue to provide services and overcome limitations.
 Our current partnerships with several state level agencies actually have proven to offer MORE services at even LESS cost, allowing the reduced budgets to stretch even further and be applied to other areas of need.
-Our partnerships are not only complimentary to these agencies, but often increased service is seamless (Adding State Agency Specific Targets, Contacting Local Libraries for patron orders, etc.).
-We take great pride in these partnerships.
+Our partnerships are not only complimentary to these agencies, but often increased service is seamless.

 Advantage Preservation, we understand that preservation is only 1/2 of the equation.
-Once your materials are protected on microfilm, you need to consider accessibility to the valuable content.
-Advantage Preservation offers a user friendly digital solution to research your materials via our Community History Archive hosted solution.
-After we digitize the newspaper pages, we OCR (Optical Character Recognition), index and host the images on a portal where your patrons can browse, search, view, clip, and share articles and pages from your community’s history.
+You need to consider accessibility to the valuable content.
+Advantage offers a user friendly digital solution to research your materials via any document management system, or utilizing our Community History Archive platform for a free hosted solution.
+After we digitize the records, plat books, maps, newspaper pages, meeting minutes or documents, we OCR (Optical Character Recognition), index and host the images on a portal where your patrons can browse, search, view, clip, and share articles and pages from your community’s history.

 We have had many recent conversations with librarians, newspaper publishers and state entities who are deeply concerned with their current microfilm preservation companies.
 Several institutions have also been subject to an interruption in service when a large national microfilm provider recently ceased operations.
 Needless to say, there are many individuals just like you, searching for websites just like this, trying to figure out what their options are.